 The earlier the appeal process starts, the more likely a Veteran will receive benefits more quickly.

-For the best results in the appeals process, a Veteran should work with an experienced attorney.
+For the best results in the appeals process, a Veteran might consider working with an experienced VA disability benefits attorney.
 The appeal process is considered more difficult than the claims process, and it can even take longer.

 Many Veterans are unfamiliar with the VA’s regulations and rules, which can make them prone to simple mistakes, even if they are unaware of them.

-To make sure that a Veteran’s appeal is as good as it can be, they should consult an attorney at Berry Law.
+To make sure that a Veteran’s appeal is as good as it can be, they may consider consulting an attorney at Berry Law.
 Our experience allows us to effectively advocate for Veterans when the VA makes mistakes.

 Though there are similarities between adjustment disorder and PTSD, there are important differences as well.